Justin-Insight/mymindteam.com/content/test/adult/targeted-subject-testing.md

     parent: Adult Testing
     identifier: Adult Targeted Subject Testing
 seo:
-  page_title: "Targeted Subject Tests for Adults - Mind Team "
+  page_title: Remote Targeted Subject Tests for Adults
   meta_description: >
     Struggling with reading, writing or math?
 Test for dyslexia, dysgraphia or dyscalculia and get the answers you need with Mind Team targeted subject